How to get the best out of your virtual agency

 Hi is that the City desk?
 I have a lovely story about a new tractor that can be driven by a sheep dog…

-Having spent many years at various agencies, our team has had to do its fair share of pitching, using phone and email.
-One key lesson is that every agency has its own attitude towards phone pitching.
-Some ask for phone pitching experience and put a massive emphasis on one’s ability to pick up the phone and sell in.
-On the other hand, others, particularly those with journalism experience understand the pressure journalists face and wouldn’t dream of bombarding them with calls.
-And then there is the individual’s preference – some prefer to get everything detailed on email, while others dread the silence you get from email pitches!
+Some ask for phone pitching experience and emphasise one’s ability to pick up the phone and sell a story.
+Others, particularly those with journalism experience understand the pressure journalists face and wouldn’t dream of bombarding them with calls.
+And then there is the individual’s preference – some prefer to get everything detailed via email, while others dread the silence you get from email pitches!

 Taking that on board, we know to be careful with who we are calling, there is more success to be had in placing an article when you know the journalist and have researched and learned all about them, than just hoping for the best.

-2. What is your story?
 Does it match their criteria?
 Nothing annoys journalists more than PRs that pitch the wrong stories.
-Preparing a few points in advance helps with staying on track!
+Preparing a few points in advance helps you stay on track!

-5. Have an email pitch ready to send as soon as you come off the phone.
+And have it ready as soon as you come off the phone.
 Email will always fill in the details you missed out.

-How to get a bank to put its name to a story
+PR for fintech: How to get a bank to put its name to a story

 Time to read: 2 minutes

-Throughout her career, Sam Howard has always maintained that providing PR for fintech companies isn’t rocket science, however it is a bit tricky.
+Throughout her career, Sam Howard has always maintained that providing PR for fintech companies isn’t rocket science.
+However, it is a bit tricky.
 Not only are you, the PR, the only person in the brain-chain without a PhD or three, which can leave you feeling perma-insecure; but also ‘tis hard to tell good stories if there are no good stories to tell.

-Listening banks are great but talking ones are my favourite
+Listening banks are great, but talking ones are my favourite

 Five tips for getting a bank to sign off a press release

-1. Incentivize your sales people to negotiate press as part of the contract.
+To negotiate press as part of the contract.
 Cash bonuses for press releases and double again for a case study, seems to work well enough

 Lessons learned in B2B social media management